aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

 ### Option 2: Highly Available RPC Nodes

-1. The inital deployment of a FANTOM Fullnode and downloading its snapshot typically takes about 2-3 hours.
+1. The inital deployment of a Fantom Fullnode and downloading its snapshot typically takes about 2-3 hours.
 The Full node uses snapshots data, and downloading and decompressing the data takes time.
 You can grab a cup of coffee☕️ and patiently wait during this process.
-After deployment, you'll need to wait for your another half a day to a day for your nodes to synchronize with the FANTOM Blockchain Network, depending on how fresh the snapshot was.
+Maybe two.
+After deployment, you'll need to wait for another half a day to a day for your nodes to synchronize with the Fantom Blockchain Network, depending on how fresh the snapshot was.

    ```bash
       pwd